 -

-Employers are encouraged to act now to review their policies and practices to ensure they are ready to meet the new law.
+Employers are encouraged to review their policies and practices to ensure they meet the new law.
 By taking the steps outlined, employers can create a safer, more respectful workplace and mitigate the risks associated with sexual harassment claims.

 If you require advice on any of the points mentioned above, please contact Farleys’ employment law specialists on 0845 287 0939 or get in touch by email through our online contact form.